jbcoe/value_types/DRAFT.md

 `const`ness will propagate from the parent object to the instance of `T` owned by the `indirect` member.

-The class template `polymorphic` confers value-like semantics on a free-store allocated object.
+The class template `polymorphic` confers value-like semantics on a free-store-allocated object.
 A `polymorphic<T>` may hold an object of a class publicly derived from `T`.
 Copying the `polymorphic<T>` will copy the object of the derived type.
 When a parent object contains a member of type `polymorphic<T>` and is accessed through a const access path, `const`ness will propagate from the